mwisnowski/mtg_python_deckbuilder/DOCKER.md

 Then open http://localhost:8080

 Volumes are the same as the CLI service, so deck exports/logs/configs persist in your working folder.
+The app serves a favicon at `/favicon.ico` and exposes a health endpoint at `/healthz`.

+### Setup speed: parallel tagging (Web)
+First-time setup or stale data triggers card tagging.
+The web service uses parallel workers by default.

+Configure via environment variables on the `web` service:
+- `WEB_TAG_PARALLEL=1|0` — enable/disable parallel tagging (default: 1)
+- `WEB_TAG_WORKERS=<N>` — number of worker processes (default: 4 in compose)

+If parallel initialization fails, the service falls back to sequential tagging and continues.

 ### From Docker Hub (PowerShell)
 If you prefer not to build locally, pull `mwisnowski/mtg-python-deckbuilder:latest` and run uvicorn: